sobhansahaf/Stock-Management-and-User-Administration-System-C-Program-/README.md

 # **Stock Management and User Administration System (C Program)**

-This project is a **console-based management system** written in C that handles users, stocks, and trading operations.
+This project is a stock management system written in C that handles users, stocks, and trading operations.
 It simulates a basic stock exchange environment with support for both **admin** and **member (user)** accounts.
 The system uses text files for persistent data storage and provides full CRUD (Create, Read, Update, Delete) functionality for users, stocks, and trades.

 ---